deanturpin/meta/README.md

 > I'm not doing anything wrong

-Rules change and you don't make them.
+Rules change and you have no input.

 ## Meta's changing policies